eevo script

 - Albert Einstein

-- Small: Extremely lightweight with less than 100KB binary and 2k lines of C99
+- Small: Extremely lightweight with less than 100KB binary from 2k lines of C99.

 def fib(n)